Skip to main content

 The skin

-Ask your doctor to use this picture to show you where your cancer is
+Ask your doctor to use this picture to show you what part of your skin the cancer started in.

 Basal cell and squamous cell skin cancers are much more common than melanoma and don’t often spread to other parts of the body.
 Melanoma is more deadly because it is more likely to spread to other parts of the body.